 Exercising a misaligned structure (like your spine/back) with strengthening exercises only helps to stabilize your mispositioned structure.
 This is why body builders love chiropractic care since it helps them balance their body which allows for for improved symmetry as they develop more muscle.

-To the right are the 3 stages of exercise that I recommend patients go through, and further down this page I will show you specific examples.
+To the right are the 3 stages of exercise that I recommend patients go through, and further down this page I will show you specific examples of stage 2 and stage exercise once you have mastered the ROM’s.

 Stage 1: Range of Motion Exercises